-Liberation Conference is usually attended by RUSU’s Part-time Officers, with the relevant officers travelling to conference to represent individual liberation groups.
-The conference brings together campaigners from across the country to discuss nationwide issues affecting students from within different liberation groups, and also hold NUS Officers to account.
+The NUS Liberation conference brings together campaigners from across the country to discuss nationwide issues affecting students from within different liberation groups.

 The timeline for NUS Conference elections at RUSU.